 Recommended by a friend I got to know in Panama, I stayed in the Tropicana Hostel.
-And as I got close friends with someone working there, we decided to do the Vulcano Track together and book it via the hostel.
+And as I got close friends with someone working there, we decided to do the Vulcan Track together and book it via the hostel.
 Little did I know, that this would be one of the best things I did during my whole Central America trip.
 Spoiler: I WOULD DO IT AGAIN, AGAIN and AGAIN.
 It was SO worth it!

 As the hostel is known to be one of the party hotspots in Antigua, I was surprised they were offering the tour and even more surprised by how good the food was.
 How nice and helpful, understanding and friendly our guides were.
 How unbelievable the view of our camping spot was.
 AND: That we would actually get up in the morning and do that fu*** track.
-I have seen so many people doing the track hangover and I was afraid I would end up like one of them, but I got away and went to bed early to be ready for a day full of hiking, a sleepless night on the campsite on top of a volcano and the unbelievable view of an erupting volcano.
+I have seen so many people doing the track hangover and I was afraid I would end up like one of them.
+But I got away and went to bed early to be ready for a day full of hiking, a sleepless night on the campsite on top and the unbelievable view of an erupting volcano.

 How it all starts.